 Natural resources: carpintero peruano (Colaptes atricollis, Black-necked Woodpecker)

 Many of the planet’s most valuable minerals are found in the rich ores under Peru's surface.
 Gold, lead, silver and zinc are among the top metals produced in Peru.
 It also boasts an abundance of oil and coal, among other nonmetal mineral resources.

 This startling wealth has allowed Peru to lead the world in gold, zinc and lead production.
-The heritage of producing gold and silver, an important historical legacy of pre-Columbian civilisations in Peru, remains strong today: Peru is the world’s second-largest producer of silver– at 4,100 tonnes– and its sixth-largest gold producer (4.8%).
-It is also the second largest producer of copper, at 2,353,859 tonnes.
+The heritage of producing gold and silver, an important historical legacy of pre-Columbian civilizations in Peru, remains strong today: Peru is the world’s second-largest producer of silver– at 4,100 metric tons– and its sixth-largest gold producer (4.8%).
+It is also the second largest producer of copper, at 2,353,859 metric tons.

 Artesanía de filigrana de plata en Catacaos